 Without Xdebug, you have to remember to format PHP in a specific way.
 When Xdebug is enabled, calling

 var_dump() produces output that’s both readable and useful.

 When troubleshooting, one of the most helpful things is to get an idea of where exactly an error is occurring.
 Xdebug will improve the messages that PHP gives by providing a stack trace.
 You can think of a stack trace as a list of functions called before the error was encountered.

 If you’re still new to doing PHP development, this “feature” of Xdebug can be confusing.
 You might be asking yourself:

 “Why does my site look broken in Local but not on Production?”

 In some cases, this is because Xdebug enhances these messages (notices, warnings, errors) to make them more “noisy.”

-To learn more about this as well as how to configure PHP messages in Local, see the related Help Doc:
+To learn more about this as well as how to configure PHP messages in Local, see this related Help Doc.